05bit/peewee-async/README.md

 ---------------

 - Since version `0.6.0a` only **peewee 3.5+** is supported
-- If you still need Python 3.4 support use older versions, i.e. `pip install peewee-async==0.5.12`
+- If you still need Python 3.5 support use older versions, i.e. `pip install peewee-async==0.7.2`

-Version `0.6.0a` is published as pre-release, mind the "a" in version identifier.
-That means in order to install it you should specify `--pre` flag for `pip`.

 Overview
 --------

-* Requires Python 3.5+
+* Requires Python 3.6+
 * Has support for PostgreSQL via [aiopg](https://github.com/aio-libs/aiopg)
 * Has support for MySQL via [aiomysql](https://github.com/aio-libs/aiomysql)
 * Single point for high-level async API